RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 draw_mesh(mesh_parameters: i32, transform_ptr: i32);
 ```
 ### 3D Data Access in Code
 Allow accessing the 3D data used for rendering, such as uploading meshes or textures to the GPU.
 This opens up the option of procedurally generated content, such as terrain, or even procedural meshes and textures to be used for rendering later.
+Additionally, this could allow for things like IK bones driven by code, or procedural animation.
 ### Graphics Engine Tweaking
 Allow users to adjust simple settings like:
 - Texture filtering, mirroring, or repeating behavior